curipha/Rutulys/README.md

 Rutulys
 =======
 Rutulys transforms plain text into static websites.
-It is designed as a content management system with least functionality.
+It is designed as a content management system with minimum functionality.

-For example, this program does NOT contain plain text parser (e.g. Markdown parser).

-It just outputs a file from a text file with some processing.
+It just outputs a HTML file from a markdown text using [Redcarpet](https://github.com/vmg/redcarpet) with [Rouge](https://github.com/jneen/rouge).
-You can define 'some processing' as you want.
-(Of course, you can define it as converting from Markdown to HTML.)

 How to use